 - All Men Are Perverts vs All Women Are Prudes: A real man participates in sex while a real woman abstains.
 Women are taught that they should only have sex with their husbands, and that being sexually active before then makes them Defiled Forever.
 Men are taught (with a few exceptions such as some religions, though the standards apply to both men and women) that having an active pre-marital sex life makes them awesome, and ''failing'' to do so puts them straight into Loser Archetype territory.

-- A supertrope to the above; male sexuality is always considered laudable, regardless of what it is.
-Today we believe All Women Are Prudes, but in Ancient Grome, it was believed that All Women Are Lustful; they were sexually out of control the way men are believed to be today.
+- Today we believe All Women Are Prudes, but in Ancient Grome, it was believed that All Women Are Lustful; they were sexually out of control the way men are believed to be today.
 It was the man's job to have enough self-control for both of them, just as it is for women today.
-If he did this, he was considered studly and awesome.
-When a woman of today does it, she barely breaks even.

 - Satellite Love Interest.
 Women are socialized to define themselves according to their romantic lives and romantic partners.
-At a time when boys are throwing GI Joes or Power Rangers toys at each otherís faces, girls spend time thinking about the trappings of a relationship—house, kids, the husbandís career, and especially the White Wedding she hopes to have one day.
-(Common Knowledge insists that men are completely disinterested in any aspect of the wedding except for the consummation.)
+At a time when boys are throwing GI Joes or Power Rangers toys at each other's faces, girls spend time thinking about the trappings of a relationship—house, kids, the husband's career, and especially the White Wedding she hopes to have one day. ("Common Knowledge" insists that men are completely disinterested in any aspect of the wedding except for the consummation.)
 And almost every lifestyle choice a woman makes—hairstyle, make-up and clothing, hobbies and pastimes, career, exercise and eating habits—will be judged in terms of whether it furthers her ability to get a man.
 A woman never does things just because she wants to do them; it's all part of her plan to get a man.

 - Career Versus Man, Family Versus Career, Stay in the Kitchen.
 A woman who values her career above domestic concerns is looked at as though she has grown a second head.
 Of course, a man who chooses to become a House Husband is looked at as though he has grown a third.
 Note that this also fits into the next category: